snpetlova/movie-rating-app/README.md

 # Movie Rating App

-This is a movie rating web application built using React and TypeScript.
+This is a movie rating web application built using React and TypeScript with Vite.
 It allows users to rate and review movies.

 ## Features